kofimokome/cf7-sms-extension/README.md

 # SMS Extension for Contact Form 7
 Receive text message notifications when a form is submitted.

+This Plugin adds SMS Texting capability to Contact Form 7, from supported providers ( see list below ).
+Configure your forms to send Text messages to you and your visitors in the SMS tab in Contact Form 7 plugin.
+It also allows for Text notifications when you receive through your forms.
 <br>

 <b>Note: This is just an extension.
 This plugin is not affiliated with or endorsed by Contact Form 7.</b>